Red Sox vs. Guardians Player Props Betting Odds

-Player prop bet odds for Jose Ramirez, Rafael Devers and others are available when the Cleveland Guardians visit the Boston Red Sox at Fenway Park on Friday (first pitch at 7:10 PM ET).
+Sportsbooks have listed player props for Rafael Devers and others when the Boston Red Sox host the Cleveland Guardians at Fenway Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!